shawnoster/whiskeyandcode/content/posts/crazy-coincidental-coding-batman.md

 ---
-title: Crazy Coincidental Coding, Batman!"
+title: Crazy Coincidental Coding, Batman!
-date: "2010-08-18T01:57:19Z"
+date: "2010-08-18"
-categories = ["Code"]
+categories:
-tags = ["Microsoft", "Windows Phone", "Silverlight"]
+    - Windows Phone
-draft: true
+draft: false
 ---

 My Windows Phone cohort and all-round good guy [Peter Torr](http://blogs.msdn.com/b/ptorr/) posted on _exactly_ the same topic that I did at almost exactly the same time... and we didn't co-ordinate it at all!